mnmason86/reading-notes/class1reading.md

 - If your quote has multiple paragraphs, use the > symbol on the blank lines between paragraphs.
 - To nest a block quote within another block quote, use two 'greater than' symbols >>
 - Other elements such as headings and ordered lists can be used within a block quote
-- For compatibility, put a blank line before and after block quotes
+- *For compatibility, put a blank line before and after block quotes*

-###
+### Lists

+#### Ordered Lists
+- To present items in an ordered list, add items on separate lines, preceded by a number and a period.
+- Any number can be used, but the first number *must* be 1!
+- *For compatibility, do not use parentheses for list items.*

+#### Unordered Lists
+- To present items in an unordered list, add items on separate lines, preceded by a dash '-', asterisk '*', or plus sign '+'
+#### Adding Elements in Lists
+- Indent added elements by adding four spaces or one tab.
+- To add **code blocks**, indent eight spaces or two tabs.